zenolucas/AI-Dietitian/README.md

 # My Virtual AI-Dietitian

 ## About
-This project involves a chatbot powered by Phi3 and Retrieval-Augmented Generation (RAG) to provide contextual responses based on diabetes-related documents.
-Users can also request meal recommendations, and the chatbot will respond with a suggestion, including an image, recipe, and step-by-step preparation instructions.
+My Virtual AI-Dietitian is a chatbot powered by Phi3 and Retrieval-Augmented Generation (RAG) to provide contextual responses based on diabetes-related documents.
+Users can also ask for meal recommendations, and the chatbot will respond with a suggestion, including an image, recipe, and step-by-step preparation instructions.

 ![Screenshot from 2024-09-29 14-20-32](https://github.com/user-attachments/assets/f4cb5eda-3f10-43c8-a815-8012cda3d2e0)